CCAFS/CGIAR-QA/CGIAR-QA-back/README.md

-# Awesome Project Build with TypeORM
+# CGIAR QA BACK END

 Steps to run this project: